 When the time is up take out of the fridge and start making the falafel balls with the hands.
-Use about 2 tbsp of mix per piece.
+Use about 2 tablespoons of mix per piece.
 Set on a board or plate coated with cassava or almond flour (just a little bit so they don't stick, but this is optional).

 Take out on a paper towel.

-Serve with grain free pita or tortilla, with romaine lettuce and tahini dressing and dash of lemon.
+Serve with grain-free pita or tortilla, with romaine lettuce and tahini dressing and dash of lemon.
 Sprinkle with dry or fresh parsley.